 Summary: When five teenagers meet online, innocent friendships are forged.
 However, one dysfunctional member, increasingly drawn to the darker side of the online world, singles out the most vulnerable in the group and seizes the chance to erase his own past...

 Think back to those halcyon days of school.
 Where the classroom was a melting pot of sexual tension, adolescent angst and insecurities were manifest in biting irreverence.
 Now remember what happened when a new teacher came into the mix.
 Maybe that teacher "listened" to the same music as you, wore the same clothes, had a cool haircut and tried to be your friend, but it just didn't sit right and eventually you thought that teacher was a dick.
-Well, this film is that dick and
+Well, this film is that dick and there are major problems in its hideous and condescending attempt to be relevant to the teenagers it's obviously aiming for.

 First up is the Skins lite edginess and cast, with "hot property" Aaron Johnson skulking around his parents plush Chelsea flat with all the intensity of a misanthropic Kevin the Teenager (how's that for a pop culture reference?), cutting himself in a vain attempt for attention and dishing out online psycho babble to his chatroom buddies which even the most naive acne ridden teen would struggle to fall for.
 The performances whether they be from the young cast or elder statesman are poor to the point of panto.
 Believe me, this is only a £100,000 production budget away from the emotional resonance and acting prowess of a Hollyoaks episode.